cedowens/Swift-Attack/README.md

 - I also included a simple macro.txt file (unobfuscated) for testing parent-child relationships around office macro executions on macOS.
 I did not obfuscate it since the focus is on parent-child relationship visibility/detection.
 If you want to test with an obfuscated macro, I have a repo at github.com/cedowens/MacC2 that contains an obfuscated macro.

-- I also did not include any persistence items, since in my opinion it is best to just clone and test persistence using Leo Pitt's persistent JXA repo https://github.com/D00MFist/PersistentJXA.
-This repo is by far the most comprehensive and current repo that I know of for macOS persistence.

-- I recently ported some of the PersistentJXA repos over to Swift: https://github.com/cedowens/Persistent-Swift
+- I only included two persistence tests (Launch Agent, and Login Item).
+Check out Leo Pitt's persistent JXA repo https://github.com/D00MFist/PersistentJXA for a more comprehensive list of persistence examples.

 ## Unit Tests Included: